How do Magnetic Filters Compare to Other Industrial Filtration Methods?

-Our advanced magnetic coolant, lubricant and wash system filters or coolant separators have been developed to overcome some of the typical problems experienced when using traditional filters.
-They remove almost 100% of ferrous particles, including sub-micron size.
+Our advanced magnetic coolant, lubricant and wash system filters or coolant separators have been developed to overcome some of the typical problems experienced when using traditional machine tool filters.
+They remove almost 100% of ferrous particles, including fine particles.
 As a result they extend fluid lifespan, save costs on consumable filters, minimise filter waste, and improve product quality.
 In addition, they offer 24/7 uninterrupted filtration.
 They are environmentally friendly, reduicing waste disposal of often toxic materials and reducing fluid usage.

 Before choosing a new filtration system or upgrading an existing one, it's important to consider the positives and negatives of each:

 Barrier or Media Filters

 (e.g. Cartridge filters, sock filters, bag filters, paper bands)